Phase space analysis of Bianchi III Universe with $f(R,T)$ gravity theory: Bianchi III Cosmology in gravity Theory

 \subsubsection{Cosmological parameters for $m \neq 0~ \&~ H_1 = H_2$ case}

-For $m \neq 0$ and $H_1 = H_2$, we have already derived the field equations as given equations \eqref{fe1}, \eqref{fe2} and \eqref{fe3}.
-Now further considering $H_3 = \gamma H_1$ through using the $\theta \propto \sigma$ condition in which $\theta^2$ and $\sigma^2$ are the expansion scalar and shear scalar respectively, we can rewrite the field equations as
+For $m \neq 0$ and $H_1 = H_2$, we have written the field equations as given equations \eqref{fe1}, \eqref{fe2} and \eqref{fe3}.
+Now further considering $H_3 = \gamma H_1$ through using the $\theta \propto \sigma$ condition in which $\theta^2$ and $\sigma^2$ as the expansion and shear scalar respectively.
+This condition of proportionality is a well-known condition in anisotropic cosmology, and it has been widely discussed in several literature and here we have mentioned a few in Refs.~\cite{Colins_1971, Colins_1980, Ban_1985, Ban_1988, Rib_1987}.
+Now, the compact form of the field equations have